remytuyeras/aces/README.md

 >>> array = [rd.randint(0,5) for _ in range(8)]
 >>> enc_array = [bob.encrypt(a) for a in array]
 ```
-As seen earlier, the algorithm ```bob.encrypt()``` returns the cyphertext and its associated level.
+As seen earlier, the algorithm ```bob.encrypt()``` returns the ciphertext and its associated level.
 Since we cannot share levels, we want to separate them as follows.
 ```python
 >>> send_array, keep_array = map(list,zip(*enc_array))
 ```